thosgood/this-weeks-finds/markdown/101-150/week134.md

 > We survey some philosophical aspects of the search for a quantum
 > theory of gravity, emphasising how quantum gravity throws into doubt
-> the treatment of spacetime common to the two \`ingredient theories'
+> the treatment of spacetime common to the two 'ingredient theories'
 > (quantum theory and general relativity), as a 4-dimensional manifold
 > equipped with a Lorentzian metric.
 After an introduction, we briefly
 > review the conceptual problems of the ingredient theories and